LucienIV/Kickstarter-Analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

+For this analysis a pivot table was created based on the original dataset.
+Filters were applied to limit the data for only Kickstarter projects that were in the category of Theater.
+Projects were sorted by month based on their Kickstarter launch date and then further sorted based on outcomes of Successful, Failed, and Canceled.
+A line chart was created based on the chart to visualize the derived data.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered